liqotech/liqo/docs/contributing/contributing.md

 # Build the liqo-test Docker image
 make test-container

-# Run all unit tests, and retrieve coverage
+# Run all unit tests
 make unit

 # Run the tests for a specific package.